jonhnet/nginx-googlesignin/README.md

-  * If the authorizer returns an http 401 error, it means no credentials were found and the login flow should start; nginx is configured to generate a redirect to the static page `google-login.html`.
+  * If the authorizer returns an http 401 error, it means no credentials were found and the login flow should start; nginx is configured to generate a redirect to the static page `/googleauth/google-login.html`.
 It also sets the URL argument `r` to be the original URL on which access was attempted, and where the client will be redirected after auth is complete.

   * If the auth program returns 403, that means the login flow has been completed and we've decided the user is not allowed.
-The static page `not-authorized.html` is returned.
+The static page `/googleauth/not-authorized.html` is returned.

-To adapt the example to your site, update
+To adapt the example to your site, change the path of the `include` directives to reflect where this repo is checked out on your system.
-  * server_name in the two places it appears

-  * SSL credentials (e.g., run certbot)

-  * logfile locations as desired

 ### google login flow